It is health that is real wealth and not pieces of gold and silver. — Mahatma Gandhi

 Want to take the online experience you provide to the next level?
 Consider transforming your web portal into a progressive web application.

-PWAs are sites that look and behave like mobile apps, which means users can add them to the main screen and access even offline.
+PWAs are sites that look and behave like mobile apps, which means users can add them to the main screen and access them even offline.

 PWAs come with numerous benefits: